evkx/evkx.github.io/content/models/rolls-royce/spectre/Spectre/_index.md

 The car has two [suicide doors](../../../../technology/doors/) on and a [bootlid](../../../../technology/doors/#bootlid) in the rear.
 Soft close are an standard function for the regular doors.
 Powered doors are an standard function for the side doors.

-You can choose between two types of roofs on this model.
+There is only one roof for this model.
 The standard is just a regular roof.
-The optional has a panoramic roof.
-You can open the panoramic roof and have the possibility to block the light with a curtain.

 You can order the car with tinted windows from B-pillar and back.